 There is much discussion about climate change and it is the construction sector that can deliver on the actions required to address some of these issues – such as construction of alternative energy sources, retrofitting of existing structures to increase their thermal efficiency etc. In short, the construction industry works to provide our citizens with the infrastructure for our daily lives.

 There are many exciting possibilities to build a rewarding career in Construction whether you are interested in trade e.g. electrician or a profession , e.g. Engineer there will be a role for you.
-If you are a problem solver, interested in seeing the project you are working on taking shape and are committed to making the daily lives of our citizens better, then consider a career in construction .
+If you are a problem solver, interested in seeing the project you are working on taking shape and are committed to making the daily lives of our citizens better, then consider a career in construction.
+With the current housing shortage in Ireland there has been an ambitious plan of action set by Government to tackle this crisis.

-The Irish construction industry employs approx. 170,000 people directly – these people work in a range of roles from deign, planning , contract and project management , onsite and off site roles.
+The Irish construction industry employs over 150,000 people directly – these people work in a range of roles from deign, planning , contract and project management , onsite and off site roles.

 The construction industry is thriving once again and levels of recruitment are increasing as activity grows the overall Irish economy improves.